AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2023/11/robust-eff-median-hl/index.md

 - mathematics
 - statistics
 - research
+- Hodges-Lehmann Estimator
 features:
 - math
 ---

 In the [previous post]({{< ref thoughts-robust-efficiency >}}), I shared some thoughts on how to evaluate the statistical efficiency of estimators under heavy-tailed distributions.
-In this post, I apply described ideas to actually compare efficiency values of the Mean, the Sample Median, and the Hodges-Lehmann location estimator under various distributions.
+In this post, I apply the described ideas to actually compare efficiency values of the Mean, the Sample Median, and the Hodges-Lehmann location estimator under various distributions.